 Asimina S. Hamakiotes

-My name is Asimina and I am a fourth year mathematics PhD student at the University of Connecticut.
-I am supported by the Graduate Fellowship for STEM Diversity (GFSD).
+My name is Asimina and in Fall 2025, I will be a Peter M. Curran Visiting Assistant Professor at Fordham University.
+In Spring 2025, I completed my Ph.D. in Mathematics from the University of Connecticut (UConn) under Álvaro Lozano-Robledo, where I was supported by the Graduate Fellowship for STEM Diversity (GFSD) from 2022 - 2025.
 My interests are in number theory and algebra, specifically, arithmetic geometry and algebraic number theory.
-My advisor is Álvaro Lozano-Robledo.

-I have a 2 year old female German Shepherd named Athena.
+I have a 4.5 year old female German Shepherd named Athena.
 Her instagram is @athenahamakiotes.
-In my free time, I like to do Brazilian jiu-jitsu.
+In my free time, I like to do Brazilian jiu-jitsu and judo.
 I also enjoy swimming, going on walks/hikes, and listening to music.

 If you would like to contact me, my email is ahamakiotes@fordham.edu.